BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 An imbalance or alteration in the intestinal microbiome can make you susceptible to infections of the GI tract, Inflammatory Bowel Disease (IBD), and Irritable Bowel Syndrome (IBS).

-Several studies have investigated the efficacy of probiotics in the prevention and treatment of travelers' diarrhea in adults.
-Introducing select probiotic strains at doses equal to or more than 10 billion colony-forming units (CFU) such as L. reuteri has been found to reduce the duration of acute diarrhea by a day.
+Several studies16 have investigated the efficacy of probiotics in the prevention and treatment of travelers' diarrhea in adults.
+Introducing select probiotic strains16 at doses equal to or more than 10 billion colony-forming units (CFU) such as L. reuteri has been found to reduce the duration of acute diarrhea by a day.

-Although results vary because of differences in the type of probiotic strain being investigated and differences in doses, strains such as B. longum, L. plantarum,B. bifidum seem to exhibit significant efficacy in reducing the duration of diarrhea.
+Although results vary because of differences in the type of probiotic strain being investigated and differences in doses, strains such as B. longum, L. plantarum,B. bifidum10,12 seem to exhibit significant efficacy16 in reducing the duration of diarrhea.

 7